Metopes of the Parthenon: East metopes

 Since these metopes have been almost completely destroyed by Christians, it is difficult to know what they represented.
 However, in the nineteenth century, Adolf Michaelis suggested that the character on east II could be a Dionysus (identified thanks to the panther and snake that accompany him) attacking a giant on the run.
-Michaelis then made the hypothesis that the metopes on this facade could represent Gigantomachy.
+Michaelis then made the hypothesis that the metopes on this façade could represent Gigantomachy.
 Therefore, the identification of other figures was possible, even if some are still debated.
 The work was done by comparison with other representations of gigantomachy: Athenian vases of the fifth century BC., the Siphnian Treasury or the Pergamon Altar However, these metopes were a turning point in the representation of the giants.
 Until the middle of the fifth century BC, they were represented as hoplites.
 Here, and in later representations, as in Pergamum, they are naked or simply dressed in animal skins.

 The figures of the metopes east V, VII, X and XIV are not opposed to a giant, but stand in a chariot.
 For this reason, they are sometimes identified not with a deity but with the charioteer of the chariot of divinity.
-The vehicle is turned towards the center of the facade.
+The vehicle is turned towards the center of the façade.
 The east metopes are organized symmetrically around a central axis, the same as for the eastern frieze and the as with the east pediment; moreover, the identifications are sometimes made by comparison with the divinities present in parallel on these two other decorative elements of the Parthenon.
 The four central metopes (east VI, VII, VIII and IX) are framed by two metopes with a chariot (east V and X) then the two metopes with three characters (east IV and XI).
 This composition would evoke the end of the fight and the imminent victory of the Olympians; the place of the confrontation would no longer be the plain of Phlegra but already the slopes of Olympus.